leonardehrenfried/blog/_posts/2017-11-12-a-reproducible-benchmark-for-sbt.md

 The results are clear: sbt 1.0.0 has seen a substantial slowdown - at least for this particular use case.

+In case you're wondering, these benchmarks were run on a 2015 Macbook Pro with a 2.9 GHz Intel Core i5 and 16 GB of RAM.

 ## Future work

 I'm planning on tracking and comparing the performance of future sbt versions.